 A bangle bracelet for the perfume Poison, introduced in 1985.
 This great looking bracelet is actually a perfume bottle, that can be worn as a bracelet.
 Black and green enameled bracelet bottle with brass detailing with clear crystal ends.
 One end screws off to hold perfume.
 Has an outside circumference of 11 1/2” and a diameter of 4”.
 Signed Poison, Christian Dior and Paris.

 Success is Spelled F-L-A-N-K-E-R:Poison continued to be very successful and was followed by several flankers.
-Tendre Poison in 1994, Hypnotic Poison in 1998, Pure Poison in 2004 and Midnight Poison in 2007, as well as various limited edition flacons over the years.
+Tendre Poison in 1994, Hypnotic Poison in 1998, Pure Poison in 2004, Midnight Poison in 2007, and Poison Girl in 2016, as well as various limited edition flacons over the years.

 Tendre Poison was created by Edouard Flechier in 1994.
 The bottle design is the work of Veronique Monod.
 Unfortunately, this fragrance is currently discontinued.